1989 Davao hostage crisis: Death of Jacqueline Hamill

 The death of Jacqueline Hamill, an Australian missionary, received relatively more attention.
 A medical examination by the Davao Doctors Hospital described the cause of victim's death as "a gunshot wound from the back of the left chest region exiting near the collarbone" contradicting early reports that she was killed by a slashed throat.
 The doctors concluded that Hamill had an instantaneous death, dying during the attempted escape of the prisoners in the morning on August 15.

 An autopsy conducted on Hamill's corpse found that the fatal bullet that hit the missionary had an upward trajectory and could not have been caused by a military sniper which had an elevated position.

 The body of Hamill was retrieved hours after her death.
 According to survivors, Hamill along with Pugoy were wounded as early as the 10:30 a.m. gunfight on August 15.
 At around 3:15 p.m, some minutes after the troops stormed in the prison, Major Nonito Serrano found Hamill wounded and brought her into the adjoining administration building.
 Hamill was brought to the Davao Doctors Hospital through a Red Cross ambulance.
 Hamill was declared dead on arrival.

 Jacqueline Hamill, a twin, was one of the 10 children of Ray and Jean Hamill of Strahan, Tasmania.
 She grew up along the West Coast of Tasmania.

-Hamill was a member of Christian City's Girraween Pentecostalist church in New South Wales which had been sending missionary groups of 30–40 people to the Philippines since 1986.
+Hamill was a member of Christian City's Girraween Pentecostal church in New South Wales which had been sending missionary groups of 30–40 people to the Philippines since 1986.
 She went to the Philippines as an independent missionary without formal backing from her church and taught prisoners at the Davao Metrodiscom (now Davao City Police Office).
 Hamill was invited to conduct missionary work at the facility for six months.
 She left Sydney, where she had resided for three to four years, for the Philippines on July 15, 1989.
 Hamill's parents discouraged her to go to the Philippines but she insisted on going due to having "a calling" to the Philippines.
 She had been teaching at the facility for a month before the hostage-taking incident.
 At the time of her death on August 15, 1989, she was 36 years old.